Expats Talk about Health Insurance and Healthcare in Buenos Aires, Argentina

 We asked people if they have access to good medical care in Buenos Aires.
 They wrote:

 "Healthcare services in Buenos Aires, Argentina are generally of a high quality.
 The city has a number of public and private hospitals, clinics, and medical centers that offer a wide range of medical services.
 The public healthcare system is free for all citizens and residents, while private healthcare is available for those who can afford it.
 The city also has a number of specialized medical centers that offer specialized treatments and services.
-In addition, there are a number of pharmacies and health stores that provide a variety of medications and health products," said one expat in Buenos Aires .
+In addition, there are a number of pharmacies and health stores that provide a variety of medications and health products," explained one expat living in Buenos Aires .

 About the Author